Onwrikbaar/NeoDK/Design.md

 The output voltage of the transformer is distributed to the four electrodes through a 4-node switch matrix consisting of opto-triacs (aka photo-triacs or triac output optocouplers).

 ### Buffer capacitor
 When the device is powered from a battery that cannot immediately deliver the required primary current, a low-ESR buffer capacitor is needed to help supply the output stage.
-We use two or three 220 µF 16V tantalum capacitors in parallel.
+We use three 220 µF 16V tantalum capacitors in parallel.

 ### Snubber
 Stray inductance of the transformer causes inductive spikes every time the primary current is switched off.
 These spikes must be suppressed in order to prevent destruction of the MOSFETs switching the transformer's primary.
 This is accomplished by 'shorting' the spikes to the VCAP rail when they exceed a critical value.
 This way part of the energy stored in the transformer's inductance is dumped back into the capacitors.